 The Fed is also now in charge of keeping a closer eye on banks’ solvency, to ensure they have enough reserves to survive another major downturn.
 All financial firms big enough to pose a risk to the broader economy—known as “systemically important financial institutions”—are evaluated yearly with so-called “stress tests” that simulate the conditions of an economic crisis.
 These policies together represent a consolidation of oversight in Washington—previously, the regional reserve banks, and the New York Fed in particular, took the lead on regulating banks in their territory.

-This Congressional Research Service report examines the Federal Reserve's monetary policy in 2014.
+This Congressional Research Service report explains how the Federal Reserve conducts monetary policy [PDF].

-Federal Reserve economists Jane Ihrig, Ellen E. Meade, and Gretchen C. Weinbach analyze the changing nature of the Fed's policymaking in this paper.
+Federal Reserve economist Jane E. Ihrig and former Federal Reserve economists Ellen E. Meade, and Gretchen C. Weinbach analyze the changing nature [PDF] of the Fed’s policymaking.